 The FIFA World Cup 2026 broadcasting rights landscape is unlike anything fans have seen before a major tournament.
 With 104 matches spread across the United States, Canada and Mexico from June 11 to July 19, FIFA has closed broadcast deals in more than 175 territories worldwide.
-Even with all FIFA World Cup 2026 squads to be confirmed by June 2, two of the planet’s most populous nations, India and China, still do not have a confirmed broadcaster barely five weeks before kickoff.
+All FIFA World Cup 2026 squads were confirmed by June 2.
+India and China — the planet’s two most populous nations — secured broadcasters only in the final weeks before kickoff, with India’s Zee Entertainment signing just ten days before the opener on June 11.
 This guide covers every confirmed FIFA World Cup 2026 TV channel, live streaming platform and where to watch the biggest football tournament in history, country by country.

 The expanded 48-team format means more matches, more simultaneous broadcast windows and a more complex web of World Cup 2026 broadcast rights than any previous edition.
 FIFA has earned close to four billion dollars from broadcasting revenue in this cycle alone, with rights sold territory by territory rather than through a single global package.
 For fans, that means the answer to “where can I watch?” changes depending on where you live, what language you prefer and whether you watch on television, a streaming app or your phone.